ciphrex/mSIGNA/README.md

-                               C O I N V A U L T (TM)
+                                 m S I G N A (TM)
 ===============================================================================
 Copyright (c) 2013-2014 Ciphrex Corporation, All Rights Reserved.

-CoinVault is an interactive desktop application for transacting on the bitcoin network supporting m-of-n signature policies and multiuser/multidevice account management.
+mSIGNA is an interactive desktop application for transacting on the bitcoin network supporting m-of-n signature policies and multiuser/multidevice account management.
 While the current release builds only support bitcoin, it is possible to compile it to support other bitcoin-like blockchain-based cryptocurrencies.